peterlaurin/group_2/README.md

 Directories/files:

-make_database: scripts to recerate journals.dv
+make_database/: scripts to recreate journals.db
 - nature_crawler.py: a python script that crawls Nature journals and extracts authors and authorship information
 - PLOS_webcrawler.py: a python script that crawls PLOS_ONE and extracts authors and authorship information
 - gender.py: a utility function that assigns gender to authors
 - create_database.py: a script that sets up our database of author information, paper information, and author rankings in each paper
 - database_cleaning.py: a set of utility functions to clean data and make database more accurate

-make_website: scripts that made javascript files used by website.html
+make_website/: scripts that made javascript files used by website.html
 - make_js_plots_final.py: takes html for plots and extracts the javascript from them, writes a javascript file with each plot as a function, changes the div ids of the plots to match div ids from website.html
 - java_functions_final.js: includes helper javascript functions for the website.html, including every plot as a javascript function
 - plots.txt: the names of the files in pyplot_htmls_final

-make_plots: scripts to create pyplots and their html files based on journals.db
+make_plots/: scripts to create pyplots and their html files based on journals.db
 - create_html_plots.py: a script that iterates through all possible combinations of filters (country, field, rank, institution, minimum number of authors) from our website dropdown menus and generates hmtl code for each plot
 - plot_functions.py: a script that generates pyplots breaking down gender percentages based on country, field, rank and institution

-regression: exploratory regression analysis
+regression/: exploratory regression analysis
 - author_regression.ipynb: a jupyter notebook regressing gender on some of our data and getting a priority of data to visualize on the website

-pyplots_html_final: html files for all graphs to be displayed on website based on user filtering
+pyplots_html_final/: html files for all graphs to be displayed on website based on user filtering

-test_code: code used to test and build various scripts
+test_code/: code used to test and build various scripts

-project_proposal: project proposal documents
+project_proposal/: project proposal documents